I'm Losing You (John Lennon song): Lyrics and music

 Lennon completed "I'm Losing You" in 1980 while in Bermuda after trying to call wife Yoko Ono but not being able to get through.
 His annoyance became a jumping off point for a deeper examination of the state of his marriage.
 The lyrics acknowledge that the relationship is in trouble, and Lennon admits that he has hurt his wife, but he also resents the fact that she won't let him live down his mistakes.
 He also claims that those mistakes occurred long ago.
 According to pop historian Robert Rodriguez, the candidness of Lennon's exploration of his feelings give the song a potency that recalls songs from John Lennon/Plastic Ono Band and Walls and Bridges.
-Music critic Johnny Rogan also sees similarities with songs written during his mid-70s separation from Yoko Ono, when many the Walls and Bridges songs were written.
+Music critic Johnny Rogan also sees similarities with songs written during his mid-70s separation from Yoko Ono, when many of the Walls and Bridges songs were written.
 And Lennon has confirmed that although the song was originally inspired by his feelings over the phone call, it also expresses his feelings about losing Yoko Ono during their 18-month separation (i.e., his lost weekend) as well as other losses, including the loss of his mother, which was the subject of several songs on John Lennon/Plastic Ono Band.

 The opening line in the song has the singer wondering why he went to the room of a "stranger" for comfort.
 It is left ambiguous whether the stranger is someone other than his lover, or whether the stranger is actually his lover, to whom he has become so alienated that she seems like a stranger.
 In another line, "do you still have to carry that cross?", the singer uses The Passion as a metaphor for his lover's refusal to forgive him.

 Another line from the song is "here in the valley of indecision/I don't know what to do".
 This is a reference to the title of the 1945 movie The Valley of Decision.
 Shortly after writing the song, Lennon explained to son Sean that he was often indecisive as a result of the pain he suffered when having to choose which parent to live with when his parents separated.

+The ad-lib after the last line, "Don't want to lose you now," is a quotation of the similarly titled Temptations song, "(I Know) I'm Losing You."

 Authors Ken Bielen and Ben Urish say that the "big" drum sound and guitar part help create a "tense atmosphere", and liken the drum sound to production styles that became common later in the decade.

 An earlier version of the song was entitled "Stranger's Room".
 According to rock journalist Paul Du Noyer, "Stranger's Room" was written in 1978.